nmacbean/GEOG-G481-581/README.md

 **Textbook: Bonan, G. (2019) Climate Change and Terrestrial Ecosystem Modeling, 1st Edition, Cambridge University Press, UK.
 Note: Supplemental readings will be provided on Canvas.**

+Please see the full course syllabus in the main repository for more information.